sloshy/fs2-es/microsite/docs/docs/eventstate.md

 On the other hand, if you want to broadcast your state changes across your application, look into `EventStateTopic`.

 If you are debugging, look into [`ReplayableEventState`](testing.md) from the testing package, which is based on `EventStateTopic` and also allows you to seek forwards and backwards through your states, using time-travel debugging.

+## Transformation Syntax
+You can transform `EventState`, `SignallingEventState`, and `EventStateTopic` values with special syntax ops available if you import `dev.rpeters.fs2.es.syntax._`.
+They are defined as follows:

+* `attachLog` - Attaches an `EventLog` to your `EventState` so that when you `doNext`, you also add it to the underlying event log.
+* `attachLogAndApply` - Same as `attachLog` but also pre-applies all existing state from the event log to your `EventState`.
+* `localizeInput` - Transform the expected event type with a function.
+Similar to `Kleisli#local` or `EventLog#localizeInput`.
+* `mapState` - Map the resulting state value so that all operations that return state have this function applied.
+  * **NOTE:** If used with `SignallingEventState` and you use `discrete` or `continuous` operators, this will not affect those results.
+So you will still see the same outputs emitted, with this function applied afterward, and not before.
+For example, if you map the result to a constant value, and you use `discrete`, you will see states emitted even if the output does not change, because the underlying value you are tranforming has changed.